Skip to main content

 Course detail

 This module examines approaches to professional practice in a range of contexts.
-It considers the nature of the organisation within which your practice is located.
+It considers the nature of the organisation within which professional practice related to carer development and employability is located.
 You will develop practical skills and knowledge, using theoretical justification for a range of practices.
-Issues such as safeguarding, guidance policy and working within a formal educational setting will be considered.
+Subjects such as, safeguarding, equality, government policy and working within formal educational settings will be considered.
 Learning in the workplace will focus on your own learning contract and your progress against it.

-This module will help you design and develop a piece of individual research or a professional project into a current work-related or contemporary issue related the Career Guidance sector You will draw upon a relevant literature review and select and explain an appropriate research design and technique.
+This module will help you design and develop a piece of individual research or a professional project into a topic of your choice that is related to your course.
+You will draw upon a relevant literature review and select and explain an appropriate research design and technique.
 You will interpret and evaluate the findings and report them in such a way as to encourage dissemination.

 Entry requirements